Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Related Work

 \paragraph{Chain-of-Thought Prompting and Few-Shot Learning}

-Chain-of-thought (CoT) prompting has been employed to enhance the reasoning capabilities of LLMs in query generation.
-Zahera et al. \cite{zahera2024generating} utilized CoT prompting and provide extracted entities and relations from the input question, along with few-shot examples that match the question's structure.
+Chain-of-thought (CoT) prompting enhances LLMs' reasoning in query generation.
+Zahera et al. \cite{zahera2024generating} utilized CoT prompting and provided extracted entities and relations from the input question, along with few-shot examples that match the question's structure.
 Their method leverages entity-linking and relation extraction libraries to inform the LLM.
 Avila et al. \cite{avila2024framework} match question-query pairs to the input question by similarity in question structure.
-They get passed to the llm alongside entities and relations and the input question to perform few-shot prompting.
+They get passed to the LLM alongside entities and relations and the input question to perform few-shot prompting.
 Overall, CoT prompting and few-shot learning have shown to enhance the reasoning capabilities of LLMs.

 \paragraph{Semantic Parsing and Template-Based Methods} Semantic parsing has been an important technique in transforming natural language into machine-understandable queries.
 Pérez et al. \cite{perez2023semantic} explored semantic parsing for conversational question answering with two distinct approaches.
 The first involved creating a subgraph from identified KG entities and their one-hop neighborhoods, which, along with the question and context, was input into a semantic parser to generate SPARQL queries.
 The second approach used an encoder-decoder model to convert questions into logical form templates, predicting query structures and relations.
 Entity recognition and linking were facilitated by a dedicated model, and a graph attention network encoded the graph schema to fill in missing template parts.
 Agarwal et al. \cite{agarwal2024bring} presented a self-supervised program synthesis approach for zero-shot KGQA.
 They generated question-query pairs by traversing the KG and having the LLM formulate questions for the paths found.
 For real questions, similar pairs were retrieved based on cosine similarity of sentence embeddings to serve as few-shot examples.
 Candidates were re-ranked by regenerating questions from queries to find the closest match.
 In essence, semantic parsing techniques and template-based methods offer a structured approach for question-answering.